SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 For details on modifying the visualization in general, see [Changing data explorer visualization](#change-visualization).
 For details on customizing the properties of a particular data point, see [Customizing data point properties](#customize-data-points).

-Click **Save as default** to store data point settings into device's managed object.
-These settings will then take precendence over the settings from data point library, e.g. when this data point is added to a data explorer by other users, or when there is a threshold smart rule processing this device and its data point.
-If you want to restore data point library default settings, click **Load from library** and then click **Save as default**.
+Click **Save as default** to store the data point settings into the device's managed object.
+These settings will then take precedence over the settings from the data point library, for example, when this data point is added to a data explorer by other users, or when there is a threshold smart rule processing this device and its data point.
+If you want to restore the data point library default settings, click **Load from library** and then click **Save as default**.

+**Example:**

->**Example:** let's assume you have a temperature data point defined in the library and a device which sends temperature measurements (matching by fragment and series with the data point in the library).
-If you create an **On measurement threshold create alarm** smart rule and select the data point from the library, then it will use the settings from the library to decide whether to create an alarm.
+Let's assume you have a temperature data point defined in the library and a device which sends temperature measurements (matching by fragment and series with the data point in the library).
+If you create an "On measurement threshold create alarm" smart rule and select the data point from the library, then it will use the settings from the library to decide whether to create an alarm.
 However, if you change this data point's settings for your device in the data explorer and click **Save as default**, then the smart rule will use these overridden settings instead of the ones from the library.
 For other devices though, it will still use the settings from the library.

 >**Info:** Data points are visible to all authenticated users of the tenant, regardless of their inventory role permission.